RavensbourneWebMedia/Dynamic-Web/README.md

 # Learning goals

+By the end of this course, you will be able to:

-* Create **proof-of-concept functional prototypes** for Web applications, which manipulate data from online database(s) and/or API(s).
+1. Create **proof-of-concept functional prototypes** for Web applications, which manipulate data from online database(s) and/or API(s).
 * Analyse the **mechanics** of a Web application, breaking down its behaviour into *data*, *functions* and *logic*.
 * Understand the role of the three pillar **technologies** of the Web: *HTML*, *CSS* and *JS*.
 * **Research** and use **interaction APIs** (aka code libraries like *jQuery*) and integrate them in your project.
 * Understand how **data APIs** function (HTTP requests, API keys, URL parameters etc.) and hook up one or more APIs to your Web application.

-* Look **critically** at APIs as **communication protocols** that are made and enforced by people: what does an API allow you to do, what does it not, who should be able to use it and why, are some of the questions you will seek to answer
+* Look **critically** at APIs as **communication protocols** that are made and enforced by people: what does an API allow you to do, what does it not, who should be able to use it and why, are some of the questions you will seek to answer.
 * **Document** your design and development process, from the exploration of ideas to their practical implementation.
 Including *successes* and *failures*.
 * **Communicate** your ideas both technically and in an engaging way.
 * Use the Git version-control system (through GitHub) to **collaborate** with your team and **back-up** your project files.

 # Rules of the road